Most Expensive Horse Breed

 • Established history of winning top show jumping competitions

-• Breeding standards optimized for jumping and dressage
+• Breeding standards optimized for jumping and dressage enhance its reputation as an expensive breed.

-• France strictly tracks pedigrees and lineages
+• France strictly tracks pedigrees and lineages of the Arabian horse to maintain quality standards.

 • Limited export outside France

-• Elite bloodlines can fetch very high prices
+• Elite bloodlines can fetch very high prices.

 The Dutch Warmblood Horse